rotovap/rotovap.github.io/_notes/2024-06-15-lakehouse-cidr2021.md

 - Workloads/Benchmarks

-  - They tested the test duration and cost to run the tests on TPC-DS at a scale factor of 30,000 with four widely used cloud data warehouses on AWS, Azure, and GCP
+  - They tested the test duration and cost to run the tests in TPC-DS at a scale factor of 30,000 with four widely used cloud data warehouses on AWS, Azure, and GCP